 A common obstacle to conducting research is a lack of adequate funding.
-The Texas Legislature last appropriated funds to the TWDB to advance seawater and brackish groundwater desalination research in Texas in 2009.
 Should funding become available, potential research topics specific to Texas have been identified in past TWDB studies and biennial reports.
 However, there is a need to assess the relevance of the research topics and develop an updated desalination research agenda that contains research topics and tangible pilot- and demonstration-scale projects that would help advance desalination implementation in Texas.
 Guidance documents, such as the permit decision model (roadmap) developed by the TWDB in 2004, also need to be updated to reflect the new streamlined and flexible permitting process adopted as a requirement of House Bill 2031 and House Bill 4097 of the 84th Texas Legislature in 2015.

 In October 2021, the TWDB submitted two separate applications related to reuse and desalination research to the U.S. Bureau of Reclamation WaterSmart Drought Resiliency Grant opportunity, but the applications were not funded.
-The TWDB proposed developing a comprehensive guidance tool that would cover the development of brackish groundwater, brackish surface water, and seawater desalination in Texas.
+The TWDB proposed developing a comprehensive guidance tool that would cover the development of seawater, brackish groundwater, and brackish surface water desalination in Texas.
 The proposed tasks included

-- building upon existing guidance manuals that the TWDB previously funded, - updating permitting information to reflect recent statutory changes, - identifying specific programs within the Texas Commission on Environmental Quality to contact about major permitting components,

-- identifying available data from existing desalination facilities, - addressing surface water desalination, - expanding on electrodialysis reversal and other advancements in desalination technologies and processes, - updating desalination costs using current cost information from existing facilities, - creating a desalination research agenda that identifies future areas for study and demonstration testing to advance desalination implementation in the state.
+- building upon existing guidance manuals that the TWDB previously funded, - updating permitting information to reflect recent statutory changes, - identifying specific programs within the Texas Commission on Environmental Quality to contact about major permitting components, - identifying available data from existing desalination facilities, - addressing surface water desalination, - expanding on electrodialysis reversal and other advancements in desalination technologies and processes, - updating desalination costs using current cost information from existing facilities, - creating a desalination research agenda that identifies future areas for study and demonstration testing to advance desalination implementation in the state.